25,000 kgs narcotics to be destroyed in presence of Home Minister Amit Shah | Law-Order

 - India

-About 25,000 kgs of drugs, seized as part of a massive drive carried out by the Narcotics Control Bureau, will be destroyed in the presence of Union Home Minister Amit Shah here on Saturday, officials said.
+About 25,000 kgs of drugs, seized as part of a massive drive carried out by the Narcotics Control Bureau and state agencies, will be destroyed in the presence of Union Home Minister Amit Shah here on Saturday, officials said.

 Shah will also chair a regional meeting on 'Drug Trafficking and National Security' here to discuss drug scenario in the northeastern region and ways to mitigate it.
 Chief ministers and DGPs of all northeastern states will participate the meeting.